 Even where such decisions are permitted, you can contest the decision and require us to exercise human intervention.
 We currently do not use automated decision making (including automated decision making using profiling) when processing your personal information.
 If we ever use an automated decision making solution, you have a right to request that a decision based off your personal information cannot be solely decided via an automated process.

-If you would like to exercise any of these rights, please: email or write to us at Privacy, Level 30, Leadenhall Building, 122 Leadenhall Street, London EC3V 4AB or email firstname.lastname@example.org.
+If you have any questions around the safeguarding of your personal data, please: email or write to us at Privacy, Level 30, Leadenhall Building, 122 Leadenhall Street, London EC3V 4AB or email firstname.lastname@example.org.

 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

-We keep our privacy notice under regular review and we will place any updates on this webpage.
-This privacy notice was published on 13/11/2018 and last updated on 28/10/2020.
+Yes, we keep our PrivacyNotice under regular review and we will place any updates on this webpage.
+This Privacy Notice was published on 13/11/2018 and last updated on 21/01/2022.